tkn-tub/ns3-gym/doc/tutorial/source/getting-started.rst

   ./waf

+Okay, sorry, I made you build the |ns3| part of the system twice, but now you know how to change the configuration and build optimized code.

+Here are a few more introductory tips about Waf.
 Some waf commands are meaningful during the build phase and some commands are valid in the configuration phase.
 For example, if you wanted to use the emulation features of |ns3|, you might want to enable setting the suid bit using